|CPO Library: forms, schedules & announcements

 Immediately upon completion of the required 24 classroom hours, but before Dec.
 31, each CPO shall document the CPO has met the continuing professional education requirement.

 A CPO may claim continuing education credit only for the compliance period in which the course was completed and credit granted.

 Failure by a CPO to complete the required 24 hours of qualifying education within the allowed period will result in suspension of the CPO’s purchasing authority.

-A suspended CPO that has remained suspended for a period of more than one year must repeat the CPO certification course and demonstrate proficiency in procurement practices by passing the CPO prescribed certification examination.
+A suspended CPO must attend the next available CPO certification course approved by the state purchasing director and demonstrate proficiency in procurement practices by passing the CPO prescribed certification examination.